-Figure 1.
-Training and Prediction Processes in Machine Learning Systems
+Figure 1 Training and Prediction Processes in Machine Learning Systems

-- (B) The model generator generates an ML model by inputting the training data into a predetermined ML algorithm. - (C) The model generator sends the model to the model operator. - (D) The system user sends the data to be classified or inferred to the model operator. - (E) The model operator performs the classification or inference by inputting the data into the model. - (F) The model operator sends the output data to the system user. - (G) In some cases, the system user sends pairs of input and output data to the trainingdata provider.
+- (A) The training-data provider collects raw data, extracts the feature values of the raw data, assigns a label for each of the feature values in cooperation with the system user, and sends pairs of feature values and the corresponding labels to the model generator as training data. - (B) The model generator generates an ML model by inputting the training data into a predetermined ML algorithm. - (C) The model generator sends the model to the model operator. - (D) The system user sends input data to be classified or inferred to the model operator. - (E) The model operator performs the classification or inference by inputting the data into the model. - (F) The model operator sends the output data to the system user. - (G) In some cases, the system user sends pairs of input and output data to the training-data provider.
 For instance, when false classification or false inference occurs, the system user sends the training-data provider the pair of input and incorrect output data as well as the correct output data for use in improving the model.
 The data sent are called "false prediction data."